Oswald the Lucky Rabbit: Disney projects

 In 2012, sketch animation from a lost 1928 cartoon, Harem Scarem, was compiled by archivists at Disney and released to help celebrate Oswald's 85th Anniversary.
-He made an appearance in a 2013 throwback style Mickey Mouse cartoon, Get a Horse!
+He made an appearance in a 2013 throwback-style Mickey Mouse cartoon, Get a Horse!

 While only 19 of 26 cartoons were previously known to have survived, a couple of Oswald's lost cartoons were found in the 2010s.
-In 2015, the British Film Institute's National Archives were found to hold his Sleigh Bells (1927) footage.
+In 2015, the British Film Institute's National Archives were found to hold his Sleigh Bells (1928) footage.
 The BFI and Walt Disney Animation Studios worked to restore the short.
 Long-term Disney animator David Bossert wrote a book, Oswald the Lucky Rabbit: The Search for the Lost Disney Cartoons which was released in 2017.
 A Japanese man, Yasushi Watanabe, read the book and discovered that he had a missing 1928 Oswald cartoon, Neck & Neck, since he was a teenager.

 A series centered on Oswald was in development with the project announced in 2019 for a potential release on Disney+.
-Disney Television Animation veteran Matt Danner revealed that a series was in development as a follow up for the team behind Legend of the Three Caballeros, but that they "got broken up and scattered to the wind."
-He expressed hope that the series could still be revived in the future and further hinted that another team would develop it as Disney was still heavily invested in wanting to revive the character.
+Disney Television Animation veteran Matt Danner revealed that a series was in development as a follow-up for the team behind Legend of the Three Caballeros, but that they "got broken up and scattered to the wind".
+He expressed hope that the series could still be revived in the future and further hinted that another team would develop it, because Disney was still heavily invested in wanting to revive the character.

 On December 1, 2022, an online hand-drawn animated Oswald short by Walt Disney Animation Studios was released.
 The short was directed by Eric Goldberg, scored by Dean McClure, and produced by Dorothy McKim, with Mark Henn and Randy Haycock working on the animation alongside Goldberg.
-It marked Oswald's first short produced by Disney, as well as his last short ever since Feed the Kitty (1938).
+It marked Oswald's first short produced by Disney, as well as his first short ever since Feed the Kitty (1938).
 A few weeks later, a hand-drawn animation piece by Disney Animation featuring Oswald was released, meant to promote a line of products developed by Disney and Givenchy.
+Restored public domain versions of the shorts Trolley Troubles and All Wet (both 1927) were released on Disney+ in September 2023.

+In March 2025, it was reported that Jon Favreau was developing a live-action animation hybrid series based on the character for Disney+ from Walt Disney Studios.
+In June 2025, it was announced Ravi Cabot-Conyers, Mykal-Michelle Harris and Ryder Allen were cast in leading roles.
+It was later announced that Amy Sedaris was cast as main character Allen's mother.
+Filming started at Disneyland in late July with Kathryn Hahn joining the cast of the series.
+In August, 2025 Steve Martin and Al Madrigal joined the cast.